-Throughout the years Google doodle illustrations have become quite more artistic.
+Throughout the years Google doodle illustrations have become a lot more artistic.
 Some of them truly deserve to be called masterpieces!
 Today’s post is all about incredible Google doodle illustrations which by praising someone else have become worthy to be praised themselves.
-Here come our chart of top 15 most artistic Google doodle illustrations we’ve seen.
+Here comes our chart of top 15 most artistic Google doodle illustrations we’ve seen.
 Enjoy!

 Google Doodle #15:

 Created in honor of the Bulgarian writer Aleko Konstantinov this Google doodle praises one of his most famous works: comic feuilletons presenting a fictional literature character for whom the author is best known – Bay Ganyo.
 The illustration depicts the beginning of the feuilleton series “Bay Ganyo travels” presenting two characters in a train, the narrator on the left and Bay Ganyo on the right.
 Illustrated in great outline and pastel styles, Google’s logo in this doodle is visible outside the window.

 Google Doodle #14:

 One of the most creative Google doodle illustrations presented in a beautiful pastel style and bright colors.
 Inspired by Children’s day in Thailand, this composition depicts kids lying on the ground and drawing with colorful chalks.
 The artistic doodle also shows how to use negative space cleverly: Google’s logo and the kids’ clothes are all white, not only shaped by negative space but also conveying purity and innocence – the meaning of this holiday.